CSCE315-Spring23/Team63_Project3_version2/README.md

 6. Install dotenv - `pip install python-dotenv`

 ### Run App
-1. Navigate to backend directory.
+1. Navigate to backend directory (not the one in server/manager view).
 2. Activate your virtual environment - `.venv\Scripts\activate` or `source .venv/bin/activate` on mac
 3. `flask run`